eitanrait/spring-app/README.md

 Description:

-This document serves as a breakdown of the design and functionality of the SpringBoot application created for Nirvana as part of the coding challenge requirements.
+This document serves as a breakdown of the design and functionality of the SpringBoot application.

 Overview : Each of the following project elements and their relationships will be examined in detail